KatHicks/chitter-challenge/README.md

   * I've done some initial research and looks that this would require using JQuery
 * **Introduce 'tweet and reply' bonus feature**
   * As part of the task, we were given a bonus 'tweet and reply' feature

+### Developing on the app

+Install the ruby version specified in the gemfile, if you don't have it already, with `rvm install 2.7.1` and then use this version locally by running `rvm use 2.7.1`.

+To install the dependencies specified in the gemfile, run `bundle install`.

+You can run the tests from the root of the project using `rspec`.

+You can run the app locally by running `rackup config.ru`.